Sathi Narain: Expanding business

 From 1960 onwards the Narain Construction business expanded greatly and spread to all parts of Fiji.
 He acquired the established engineering firm of Bish Limited in 1960, a branch was opened in Lautoka and he was the first to build town houses in Suva.
 He won other major contracts: 480 housing units for the Housing Authority, a new hospital in Suva, Travelodge Hotel in Savusavu and the Narain Towers, a fifteen-storey, 72-unit complex in Suva.
 He even went into the shipping business but was not successful in it.

 Later life

 His wife had been institutionalised for a long time, and in 1969 Narain remarried.
-In 1970 on Fiji's independence, he was awarded the title of the Member of the Order of the British Empire (OBE), for which he travelled to London to receive the award from the Queen.
-In 1980 he received his knighthood and was Knighted by Princess Anne during the Tenth Independence Anniversary celebrations.
+In 1970 on Fiji's independence, he was appointed a Member of the Order of the British Empire (MBE), for which he travelled to London to receive the award from the Queen.
+In the 1980 Birthday Honours he was promoted to Knight Commander of the Order of the British Empire (KBE) and was knighted by Princess Anne during the Tenth Independence Anniversary celebrations.
 In 1986, he had moved to Brisbane for rest and to be closer to his children but the coup in Fiji in 1987, made this move permanent.
 A few years later he was diagnosed with cirrhosis of the lever and died in Brisbane on 19 October 1989.